g1eny0ung/vue-avatar-3/README.md

 The priority of displaying avatars is as follows:

 1. If `src` is set, then `src` will have the highest priority.
-2. If `src` is not set or the load fails, then the `name` will be used to generate a letter avatar.
+2. If `src` is not set or the load fails, then the `name` will be used to generate a letter avatar (You can use `fallback` to control this behavior).

 ## Options